Pawel-Albert/angular-qa-recruitment-app/README.md

 - The `package.json` file includes scripts to facilitate running the tests and installing browsers.
 - The Playwright configuration is specified in `playwright.config.ts`, which sets up the testing environment.

-For more information on Playwright and its capabilities, visit the [Playwright documentation](https://playwright.dev/).